 The 5D model for cloud migration

 Sentia has extensive experience with cloud migrations to the (public) cloud for AWS, Azure and Google.
 Sentia’s renowned success in designing and implementing cloud strategies for organizations of all sizes is supported by its use of a proven approach: the 5D model.
 With the 5D-model (Discover, Define, Design, Develop and Deploy) a systematic investigation reveals the tasks to be done, so an appropriate transformation strategy is created and implemented.
 All aspects are considered: technology, human elements and processes.
 In addition, Sentia's unique Landing Zone makes it easy to complete a uniform, automated relocation of workloads.
-Our Cloud Center of Expertise offers high-quality governance to support the management challenges faced by any IT organization.More information about Sentia's 5D model
+Our Cloud Center of Expertise offers high-quality governance to support the management challenges faced by any IT organization.Learn about our 5D approach

 In conclusion, cloud computing is a powerful and flexible way for businesses to access and use computing resources.
 It can help businesses innovate, scale up or down as needed, and deploy new applications and services faster.
 And it is growing rapidly, offering several benefits mentioned above, including scalability, security, and flexibility; the cloud computing market in Europe is expected to reach a value of €560 billion in 2023*.
 This growth is driven by the increasing demand for cost-effective and flexible computing solutions, as well as the ongoing improvements in cloud technologies.